Dask (software): 2014–2015

 Blaze was an ambitious project that tried to redefine computation, storage, compression, and data science APIs for Python, led originally by Travis Oliphant and Peter Wang, the co-founders of Anaconda.
 However, Blaze’s approach of being an ecosystem-in-a-package meant that it was harder for new users to easily adopt.

-Instead of rewriting a whole software ecosystem, Dask’s team intended to augment the existing one with the right component.
+Instead of rewriting a software ecosystem, Dask’s team intended to augment the existing one with the right component.
 With this idea in mind, on December 21, 2014 Matthew Rocklin created Dask.
-The purpose of Dask was originally to parallelize NumPy so that it could harness one full workstation computer, which was common in finance shops at the time.
+The purpose of Dask was originally to parallelize NumPy so that it could use one full workstation computer, which was common in finance shops at the time.

 2015–2017

-The first projects to really adopt Dask were Xarray (commonly used in geo sciences) and Scikit-Image (commonly used in image processing).
-Dask was integrated into Xarray within a few months of being born.
-It provided Dask with its first user community, which remains strong to this day.
+The first projects to really adopt Dask were Xarray(commonly used in geo sciences) and Scikit-Image (commonly used in image processing).
+Dask was integrated into Xarray within a few months of being created.
+It provided Dask with its first user community, which remains to this day.

-Understanding that there is huge demand for a lightweight parallelism solution for Pandas DataFrames and machine learning tools, such as scikit-learn, Dask quickly evolved to support other projects as well.
+Understanding that there is demand for a lightweight parallelism solution for Pandas DataFrames and machine learning tools, such as scikit-learn, Dask quickly evolved to support other projects as well.

 2018

-Since 2018, not only grassroots community users, but also other teams and institutions in academia, tech companies, and large corporations such as NASA, UK Met Office, Blue Yonder and NVIDIA, became more interested in Dask and began actively integrating it into their systems.
+Since 2018, other teams and institutions in academia, tech companies, and large corporations such as NASA, UK Met Office, Blue Yonder and Nvidia, became interested in Dask and began integrating it into their systems.

-Dask received support from a diverse set of sources: the US Government (DARPA grant), the Gordon and Betty Moore Foundation, Anaconda, NSF and NASA (US research grants with collaborations like Pangeo) and Nvidia.
+Dask received support from a diverse set of sources: the US Government (DARPA grant), the Gordon and Betty Moore Foundation, Anaconda, NSF, NASA (US research grants with collaborations like Pangeo) and Nvidia.

-2020 – present
+2020–present

 In 2020, Matthew Rocklin founded Coiled Computing, Inc. to provide further support for Dask development and enable companies to deploy Dask clusters in the cloud.
 In May 2021, the company raised $21 million in series A funding led by Bessemer Venture Partners.